 In Australia, natives roast the large beans in stone ovens.

-In South Africa, Entada rheedii seeds were sometimes used as substitute for coffee beans.
+In South Africa, Entada rheedii seeds were sometimes used as a substitute for coffee beans.

 Entada rheedii Effects